mit-orcd/node-info/README.md

 - GPU info cannot be gathered when a node is in drain state.
 Next step is to create a file that lists the nodes that were not successfully queried so they can be queried at another time.
+- To do: Exclude nodes that are permanently down (drained?)

 ## Step 1: Install requirements